felixmoore/Team5/README.md

 - run `node start.js`
 - in your browser, open up http://localhost:3000/ in a couple of different tabs.
 - any movement should be reflected in the other tabs.
+- you can then expose the port using https://ngrok.com/ so others can join

 Character sprite: https://pipoya.itch.io/pipoya-free-rpg-character-sprites-nekonin
 Clue images: https://kyrise.itch.io/kyrises-free-16x16-rpg-icon-pack